 Compliment your safari outfit with a pair of safari binoculars!
 The Nikon Monarch is a phenomenal mid-range binocular for safari viewing.
 Nikon has long been a reputable name in binocular manufacturing, and the Monarch is an excellent example.

-The 42mm lens diameter allows for excellent low-light viewing, while the body itself stands up to extreme use – sounds perfect for a safari, doesn’t it?
-Rubber armored body and entirely waterproof, this pair will hold up to the elements as you dive into the wilderness.
+The 42mm lens diameter allows for excellent low-light viewing, while the body stands up to extreme use – sounds perfect for a safari.
+Rubber-armored body and entirely waterproof, this pair will hold up to the elements as you dive into the wilderness.

 Shop For Nikon Monarch 5